kengibson1111/tour-of-go/README.md

 * interfaces (impl) - golang does not require explicit interface declaration like in Java.
 Just implement the method signature and it implicitly implements the interface.

+* interfaces (value) - when an interface is declared, it has an empty value and type.
+The compiler checks to make sure each interface binding is legal.
+At runtime, the interface value and type are filled.
+Then one of the method signatures can be called exercising behavior based on the interface's value and type.